Frequently Asked Questions

 1. Private Mortgage Insurance (PMI): PMI is applicable for conventional loans.
 It is an insurance coverage that your lender will require you to purchase if your down payment is less than 20% of the loan amount.
 The purpose of this insurance is to protect the lender’s investment on the loan.
 This is generally paid from your escrow account each month and is collected together with your monthly mortgage payment.

-2. FHA Mortgage Insurance: This mortgage insurance serves the same purpose as a PMI, but has a different name because it is charged by your lender for taking out FHA insured loans when you do not meet LTV requirements.
+2. FHA Mortgage Insurance: This mortgage insurance serves the same purpose as a PMI, but has a different name because it is charged by your lender for taking out FHA insured loans.
 You will be required to pay a portion as an upfront premium during closing, plus a monthly amount.

 3. Hazard Insurance: It is homeowner’s insurance required by the lender to protect their investment against damage to the property, before the loan is paid in full.
 Note that a separate Flood Insurance may be required in certain areas, in addition to Hazard Insurance.